Overview

 - Social workers

-Expand your expertise as a certified end-of-life specialist with practical tools and insights to enhance your care for pediatric patients and families.
+Expand your expertise as an end-of-life specialist with practical tools and insights to enhance your care for pediatric patients and families.

 While this course does not have formal prerequisites, students should have foundational knowledge of end-of-life care.
 If you are new to this field, we recommend completing UVM’s End-of-Life Doula Certificate first before enrolling.